HrushikeshRajput/AmazoneClone/README.md

 # AmazoneClone
-This a webpage of Amazone Website cloning using HTML and CSS
+This a single home webpage of Amazone Website cloning using HTML and CSS.